Atriplex: Distribution and habitat

 The genus Atriplex is distributed nearly worldwide from subtropical to temperate and to subarctic regions.
 Most species-rich are Australia, North America, South America and Eurasia.
 Many species are halophytes and are adapted to dry environments with salty soils.

 Ecology

 Atriplex species are used as food plants by the larvae of some Lepidoptera species; see the list of Lepidoptera which feed on Atriplex.
-They are also sometimes consumed by camels.For spiders such as Phidippus californicus and other arthropods, saltbush plants offer opportunities to hide and hunt in habitat that is otherwise often quite barren.
+They are also sometimes consumed by camels.
+For spiders such as Phidippus californicus and other arthropods, saltbush plants offer opportunities to hide and hunt in habitat that is otherwise often quite barren.
 It has been proposed that genus Atriplex was a main food source in the diet of the extinct giant kangaroo Procoptodon goliah.
-Stable isotopic data suggested that their diet consisted of plants that used the C4 photosynthetic pathway, and due to their semi-arid distribution, chenopod saltbushes were likely responsible.

 Uses

 The favored species for human consumption is now usually garden orache (A. hortensis), but many species are edible and the use of Atriplex as food is known since at least the late Epipaleolithic (Mesolithic).